harshilshah99/harshilshah99/README.md

 ### About Me👨‍💻

 - 🏫 I'm currently studying in VJTI, Mumbai
-- 🔭 Looking forward to contribute in Web/App Development and Blockchain
+- 🔭 Looking forward to contribute in Web/App Development
+- 🎯 Finalist at Smart India Hackathon 2023
 - 📫 How to reach me **vharshilshah19052002@gmail.com**